FriendsOfSymfony/FOSOAuthServerBundle/README.md

 ## TODO

-- Tests (the OAuth2 lib is tested; not the bundle)
+- More tests
-- Add some model classes for OAuth2AuthCode, OAuth2RefreshToken
+- Add model classes for OAuth2AuthCode, OAuth2RefreshToken
 - Add methods for authorization_code and refresh_token authorization types in the default storage adapter
 - Add a default controler for the /authorize endpoint